TylerMcCraw/TylerMcCraw.github.io/_posts/2016-07-10-reverse-engineer.md

 {% highlight bash %}
 apktool d ~/Desktop/dummy_app.apk -o ~/Desktop/dummy_app
 {% endhighlight %}

 You'll notice that you now have a folder containing the Android resources.
 But, at least the Android resources are readable!
-Take a look at the before and after Android Manifest files here: https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d
+Take a look at the before and after Android Manifest files in my gist here: https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d

 ## Step 2: Extract the compiled Java code using dex2jar

 1. Unzip the APK file via cli:
 {% highlight bash %}
-`unzip ~/Desktop/dummy_app.apk -d ~/Desktop/dummy_app`
+unzip ~/Desktop/dummy_app.apk -d ~/Desktop/dummy_app
 {% endhighlight %}
-Alternatively, you can just rename the .apk file to .zip and unzip it by right-clicking the file.
 2. Download the dex2jar tool and unzip it.
 3. Recursively set executable permissions to files within the new dex2jar folder via cli: `chmod -R +x ~/Desktop/dex2jar-2.0/`
 4. Change your current directory to the same directory that was created via the Apktool so that the dex2jar script outputs the decompiled .jar file in a place that you can easily find later: `cd ~/Desktop/dummy_app`